makersacademy/ruby-coding-challenge/lib/approach.md

 #Q1 - first draft
-How to round a float - .round - does this round it up?
+How to round a float?
+- Aware of .round method.
+Does this round it up?
 No.
-How to round up a float to the next integer - .ceil - does this round it up?
-Yes Create tests using method and inputting different floats as an argument
+How to round up a float to the next integer
+- Google search returns .ceil method.
+This works Create tests using method and inputting different floats as an argument

 #Q2 - first draft
-How to round a float - .round.
+How to round a float?
-Does it round it down? - no
-How to round float to integer below - .floor
+- Aware of .round method.
+Does it round it down? - No How to round float to integer below
+- Google search returns .floor method.
+This works
 Test with different arguments

 #Q3 - first draft
 How to tell if a number is pos or neg?
-Neg - less than 0
-Pos - more than 0
+- Negative is less than 0.
+Positive is more than 0 Assess if number is higher or lower than 0
-Use if else statement
+- Use if else statement
+Consider outcome if number is 0
 Test with different arguments

 #Q4 - first draft
-Identify what the keys and values are
+Identify what the keys and values are in hash
-How to swap them around - .invert (found on Stack Overflow) Does it work?
+How to swap them around?
-Test with different arguments
+- Stack Overflow search returned .invert.
+This works Test with different arguments

 #Q5 - first draft
 Go through each key and value, and add them together How to go through each key and value?
-Try .each
-Add key and value together
+- Try .each, adding each and value together
-How to create a running total of value?
-Define a variable and use += operator for total Test with different arguments
+How to create a running total of value of keys and values?
+- Define a variable and use += operator for total
+Test with different arguments

 #Q6 - first draft
 How to add a new key value pair to a hash?
-Yes - hashname[key] = value How to do this for each pair of items in an array?
-Not sure how to isolate pairs.
-Need to research Is there a method which can do this?
-Need to research How to turn nested paired arrays into a hash?
-Need to research Pairing up items in an array : try arrayname.each_slice(2).to_a Turning nested array with paired items into hash: try .to_h Test with different arguments
+- Aware that hashname[key] = value does this
+How to do this for each pair of items in an array?
+Does method exist?
+- Stack Overflow returned the following for pairing up items in array: arrayname.each_slice(2).to_a
+- Turns pairs into nested arrays
+Turning nested array with paired items into hash:
+- Google search returned .to_h.
+This works
+- Puts new hash
+Test with different arguments

 #Q7 - first draft
+Isolate characters to assess them
-Need to isolate characters - split string into array by character - chars.to_a Iterate through each item in array with .each
+- Split string into array by character - chars.to_a
+Iterate through each item in array
+- .each method does this
 How to tell if character is capitalised / uppercase?
-If else statement, possibly using upcase, downcase If downcase or whitespace, add to new string, if not, don't add it return new string
+- Try If else statement, possibly using upcase, downcase to compare array items with
+- If downcase or whitespace, add to new string.
+If not, don't add it Return new string
 Test with different arguments

 #Q8